Table Of Content

 To claim the Section 80EEA deduction, you’ll need to follow these steps during your income tax filing:

-Combine with Section 24(b): If your total interest on a home loan exceeds ₹2 lakh (claimed under Section 24(b)), the additional ₹1.5 lakh under Section 80EEA can be claimed.
+If your total interest on a home loan exceeds ₹2 Lakhs (claimed under Section 24(b)), the additional ₹1.5 Lakhs under Section 80EEA can be claimed.
 This requires meticulous reporting to ensure you benefit fully from both deductions.

 Ensure the loan details match what your lender reports to avoid mismatches during scrutiny.
 Keep all documents and certificates handy for at least seven years, as they might be required in case of an audit.
 Double-check the interest split between Section 24(b) and Section 80EEA to avoid exceeding the permissible limit.